Likshan-Lahiru/posSystem_backend_spring/README.md

 ## **Acknowledgments**

-- **Spring **: For providing a robust framework for building Java applications.
+- **Spring Framework**: For providing a robust framework for building Java applications.
 - **Hibernate**: For simplifying ORM and database interactions.
 - **MySQL**: For being a reliable and widely-used database system.
 - **JUnit & Mockito**: For facilitating effective testing.
 - **SLF4J & Logback**: For efficient logging management.
+- **Apache Tomcat**: For serving as a reliable servlet container.
 - **Open Source Contributors**: For their invaluable contributions to the tools and libraries used in this project.

 ## **Contact**